 Choosing structural glazing for the walkway will reduce its visual impact and leave the original building’s character unaltered.
 This is a device favoured by many conservation officers and can work well in linking existing period buildings, too.

+Your lighting design should not be overlooked when it comes to your extension.
 A well thought out lighting scheme will create a great atmosphere in your new space, allowing you to use different combinations of circuits for different activities.